-- Cetuximab: You'll get this drug once a week.
-The first treatment takes about 2 hours.
+- Cetuximab: You may get this drug weekly or every 2 weeks The first treatment takes about 2 hours.
 You'll probably need to wait after your treatment so the medical team can make sure you don't have a reaction to the drug.
 Any treatments after the first one take about 1 hour.

-- Nivolumab: You'll get this drug once every 2 weeks.
+- Nivolumab: You may get this drug once every 2 weeks or once every 4 weeks.
 The doctor will inject the drug into your vein slowly over 1 hour.

-- Pembrolizumab: You'll get this drug once every 3 weeks.
+- Pembrolizumab: You may get this drug once every 3 weeks or once every 6 weeks.
 The doctor will inject it into your vein over 30 minutes.

 Most people also get another cancer treatment like radiation or chemotherapy with these therapies.